wamp-proto/wamp-proto/rfc/text/backmatter.md

 ## Terminology and Other Conventions

 Key terms such as named algorithms or definitions are indicated like _this_ when they first occur, and are capitalized throughout the text.

+# Contributors

+WAMP was developed in an open process from the beginning, and a lot of people have contributed ideas and other feedback.
+Here we are listing people who have opted in to being mentioned:

+* Alexander Goedde
+* Amber Brown
+* Andrew Gillis
+* David Chappelle
+* Elvis Stansvik
+* Emile Cormier
+* Felipe Gasper
+* Johan 't Hart
+* Josh Soref
+* Konstantin Burkalev
+* Pahaz Blinov
+* Paolo Angioletti
+* Roberto Requena
+* Roger Erens
+* Christoph Herzog
+* Tobias Oberstein
+* Zhigang Wang